Raccoon-MS/checkup/README.md

 # checkup
-Arch system checkup.
+System checkup.
-For now it is made for laptops.

 Show informations about your system:
-- system update
+- system update (arch only, for now)
-- battery
+- battery (acpi requiered)
 - disk usage